Overview of the Azure Blueprints service

 All of the above permissions are included in the Owner role.
 The Contributor role has create blueprint and delete blueprint permissions, but does not have blueprint assignment permissions.
 If these built-in roles don't fit your security needs, consider creating a custom role.

-The service principal for Azure Blueprint requires the Owner role on the assigned subscription in order to enable deployment.
+If using a system-assigned managed identity, the service principal for Azure Blueprints requires the Owner role on the assigned subscription in order to enable deployment.
 If using the portal, this role is automatically granted and revoked for the deployment.
 If using the REST API, this role must be manually granted, but is still automatically revoked after the deployment completes.
+If using a user-assigned managed identity, only the user creating the blueprint assignment needs Owner permissions.

 The following overview of Azure Blueprints is from Azure Fridays.
 For video download, visit Azure Fridays - An overview of Azure Blueprints on Channel 9.